Juneo-io/juneogo/api/health/service.md

 When filtered, the returned results will not show the full node health, but only a subset of filtered health checks.
 This means the node can still be unhealthy in unfiltered checks, even if the returned results show that the node is healthy.
-AvalancheGo supports using subnetIDs as tags.
+AvalancheGo supports using supernetIDs as tags.

 ## GET Request